Naughty Martine

 Naughty Martine or The Fan (French: L'éventail) is a 1947 French comedy film directed by Emil-Edwin Reinert and starring Dany Robin, Claude Dauphin and Lucien Baroux.
 The film's sets were designed by the art director Guy de Gastyne.

+Synopsis

+Martine, a young woman at a boarding school, invents a more exciting, romantic life for herself to impress her schoolfriends and suggests to them that she is having an affair with a famous composer Jacques Brévannes.
+She escapes from the school and goes to meet him in the French Alps.
+Soon she is torn between him and a mountain guide she encounters there.